 Arrival train station: Zürich Hauptbahnhof (which translates to Main Station of Zurich), or Zurich HB, is the arrival point for all trains traveling from Munich to Zurich.
 The station is located in the city’s center, only about 1.2 miles (2 km) from the famed Paradeplatz.
 It is a quick 10min walk to the Swiss National Museum and other sights of old town.
 It is easy to get from the station to anywhere in the city by bus, cable car (tram), or commuter rail.
 You can pick up the #7, #10 or #13 tram at the station and travel two stops to the Paradeplatz stop in about 4min.
 Facilities at the station include restrooms, free Wi-Fi, luggage lockers, currency exchange, retail stores and restaurants.

 Savvy travelers know that being flexible with your travel dates and times is one of the best ways to find cheap train tickets.
 Catching a train with an early morning departure or a direct route will often yield the cheapest train tickets from Munich to Zurich.
 Booking your ticket in advance is another great low-cost option.
 For families, children under six travel for free, and children up to age 14 travel for free on Deutsche Bahn (DB) and at a reduced rate on ӦBB.
 Passengers planning to do a lot of travelingcan purchase a discount card, which is available from both train companies servicing the route from Munich to Zurich.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany
+International entry status: Entry is unrestricted for citizens and permanent residents of Germany

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Switzerland
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Switzerland

 Conditions of reentry: